mouweng/mexo/README.md

 - [x]  🔋 Pv in Site
 - [x]  ⭐️ Hide posts
 - [ ] 🔖 RSS
-- [ ] 🛠 Optimize Paging When Using Hide
+- [ ] 🛠 Optimize Paging when Using Hide

 ## Contribution